Carroted/BetterPrefs/README.md

 ## Features

 - **Multiple saves**: Save data can be saved to multiple files, and the user can switch between them.
-- **Serialization**: Saves are serialized, which makes them harder to edit (PlayerPrefs usually stores them in plain-text or in registry, making them super easy to edit and to cheat)
+- **Serialization**: Saves are serialized, which makes them harder to edit (PlayerPrefs usually stores them in plain-text or in registry, making them super easy to edit and to cheat) ([more info](#serialization)
 - **Save import/export**: Save data can be imported and exported, which is very useful for sharing save data between different devices.
 - **Cross-platform**: Save data can be saved to a file on the desktop, and loaded from a file on Android, etc. All platforms Unity supports can read the files in the same way.
 - **Data types**: BetterPrefs supports more data types than Unity's PlayerPrefs, such as booleans, Vector2s and Vector3s.